 It is considered good practice for Student Wellbeing staff practitioners to keep records of their client work.
 If you use the service you will be asked to sign a confidentiality agreement confirming you have received the data protection information and that you consent for us to keep details of your sessions.
 These records contain brief and factual information.
 Information is held on a password-protected database (we no longer keep paper records) and kept for a period of six years; at this point it will be deleted.

 Under the terms of the 1998 Data Protection Act, you have a right to access all notes kept on you.
 If those notes contain references to other individuals these may not be made available to you, as data protection is also granted to third parties.

 If your file includes a letter or additional information from the person responsible for your clinical care, such as a GP or psychiatrist, consent from the relevant practitioner must be obtained before the correspondence is disclosed.

-If you wish to see your file, you should put a request in writing to the Team Leader of the Student Counselling and Personal Development Service, Anne Bentley, giving at least ten days’ notice.
+If you wish to see your file, you should put a request in writing to the Manager of the Student Wellbeing Services, Anne Bentley, giving at least ten days’ notice.

-Although we provide a high quality, professional service, if you feel we have fallen short of our high standards please raise this with your counsellor in the first instance.
-If you would like to speak to someone else you may always contact the Team Leader, Anne Bentley.
+Although we provide a high quality, professional service, if you feel we have fallen short of our high standards please raise this in the first instance with the member of Student Wellbeing Services with whom you are linked.
+If you would like to speak to someone else you may always contact the Manager, Anne Bentley.
 Any concern will be handled with sensitivity.

-We subscribe to the British Association for Counselling and Psychotherapy Ethical Framework and are subject to the BACP Professional Conduct Procedure.
+Members of the Student Wellbeing Service subscribe to their own relevant professional bodies.
+The counsellors are members of the British Association for Counselling and Psychotherapy Ethical Framework and are subject to the BACP Professional Conduct Procedure.

 Formal complaints should be addressed via the University’s student complaints procedure.